ngobibibnbe/finBERT-Horovod/Readme.md

 time horovodrun --timeline-filename hrvd.json --gloo -np 4 -H your_hostname_IP_1:2  your_hostname_IP_2:2  --verbose python3 good_finbert_training.py nbr_of_epoch size_of_the_dataset_you_want_to_train

 -----You can change the nomber of processors , here by default we put 4

----we thank the prosusAI team without whom this project could have been more difficiult for us -------
+- we thank the prosusAI team without whom this project could have been more difficiult for us